 Discussion Items

-Slalom - Funding Formula Review Update and Survey Results– Chair Jennifer Walmer, CCHE and Matt Bennett, will confirmDan
+Funding Formula Review Update and Survey Results– Chair Jennifer Walmer, CCHE and Dan Flesher, Slalom

 Chair Walmer started with a brief update on the funding formula review working group.
 They met on January 17th and are scheduled to meet again on February 14th.
 All are welcome to join those meetings.
 Chair Walmer went on to introduce Dan Flesher from Slalom, the company that was contracted to help with the funding formula survey.